 Beyond medication, patients taking Crizotinib often focus on their diet and overall well-being to support their treatment.
 High-energy, nutrient-rich vegetarian meals can play a crucial role in this aspect.
 For instance, quinoa salads loaded with fresh vegetables, nuts, and seeds offer a balanced meal option that supports energy levels and overall health.
 Dietary choices can significantly impact the effectiveness of Crizotinib and the patient's quality of life during treatment.

 John, a 62-year-old retired banker, faced a daunting prognosis with his advanced ALK-positive lung cancer.
 However, Crizotinib turned his situation around.
 Despite the initial side effects, John's resilience stood out.
 Regular consultations with his healthcare provider helped manage the side effects, and over time, his body adapted to the treatment.
-John's latest scans show remarkable progress, with significant reductions in tumor size.
+John's latest scans show remarkable progress, with significant reductions in tumour size.
 "It's been a tough journey, but worth every moment for the extra years I've gained," he reflects.

 The experiences of patients like Maria and John underscore the transformative potential of Crizotinib in cancer treatment.
 While each patient's journey is unique, the common thread of hope and improved quality of life shines through.
 As research progresses, the future looks promising for individuals diagnosed with ALK-positive cancers, with Crizotinib playing a critical role in their treatment regimen.